Triumph Gold (CVE:TIG) Shares Up 35.3% – What’s Next?

 Triumph Gold Corp.
-(CVE:TIG – Get Free Report)’s share price rose 35.3% during mid-day trading on Saturday .
+(CVE:TIG – Get Free Report) shares rose 35.3% during trading on Saturday .
 The stock traded as high as C$0.23 and last traded at C$0.23.
-Approximately 178,150 shares were traded during trading, an increase of 599% from the average daily volume of 25,471 shares.
+Approximately 178,150 shares were traded during mid-day trading, an increase of 599% from the average daily volume of 25,471 shares.
 The stock had previously closed at C$0.17.

 About Triumph Gold